 UNCDF Strategic Framework 2026-2029

-In preparation for the Strategic Framework 2026-2029, UNCDF is undergoing an inclusive consultation process to integrate its partner’s viewpoints and development priorities.
-This process was launched by the UNCDF Managing Director in November 2024 and will continue through the fall of 2025, before the finalized Strategic Framework 2026-2029 will be presented for consideration by the Executive Board at its first regular session in February 2026.
+In preparation for the Strategic Framework 2026-2029, UNCDF underwent an inclusive consultation process to integrate its partner’s viewpoints and development priorities.
+This process was launched by the UNCDF Managing Director in November 2024 and will continue through the fall of 2025.

 November 2024